j3k0/cordova-plugin-purchase-documentation/guides/subscription-android.md

 # 4. Install Cordova Purchase Plugin

 To install the plugin, we will use the usual `cordova plugin add` command.
-But there are little subtleties on both [iOS](install-cordova-plugin.md#ios) and [Android](install-cordova-plugin.md#android).
+There is little subtleties on Android.

-## Android

-If you need Android support, you need to setup your `BILLING_KEY`.
+When you need Android support, you need to setup your `BILLING_KEY`.

 ```text
 cordova plugin add cc.fovea.cordova.purchase  --variable BILLING_KEY="<BILLING_KEY>"
 ```

-You can find that piece of information on the Google Play Publisher Console, as [explained here](google-play.md#retrieve-the-billing-key).
+You can find that piece of information on the Google Play Publisher Console, as [explained here](sections/setup-android-3-google-play.md#retrieve-the-billing-key).

 Now let's try to build.